We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Doctors often treat gallbladder pain with anti-inflammatory medication or painkillers.
-However, some of these medications have dangerous side effects and can increase the risk of dependency.
 Natural approaches to pain relief have become an alternative to harmful drugs.
-Before pursuing homeopathic treatments, consult with your doctor about your options and risks.
+Before pursuing natural treatments, consult with your doctor about your options and risks.
+Below are seven natural treatment options for your gallbladder pain.

 Regular physical activity can reduce cholesterol levels and help prevent gallstones from forming.
 Though small, gallstones can cause serious inflammation, pain, and infection.
 They can also grow to larger sizes.